casid/jte/docs/maven-plugin.md

 ## `generate` goal { #generate-goal }

-This goal generates all template classes in a sources directory.
-This only generates `.java` files, not `.class` files.
+This goal generates all template classes in a source directory.
+This only generates `.java` files, but does not compile them to `.class` files.

 ```xml linenums="1"
 <plugin>